LeeAnnEditor/o365hq/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 purview is vast, monitoring over 6.5 trillion signals a day across Microsoft's cloud properties.\
-When an external threat is identified and remediated, that knowledge is shared -- so that other organizations benefit from that knowledge.
+When an external threat is identified and remediated, that knowledge is shared -- so other organizations benefit from that knowledge.
 There are two key terms to learn: incident and response.
 An incident is a group of alerts associated with the same threat.
-Mapping out an incident, you effectively understand the 'life of the threat'.
+Mapping out an incident, you effectively understand the "life of the threat."
 You gain insight into how it entered your environment, who and what it impacted, and how to remove it and restore your environment to pre-threat conditions.